facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

     :end-before: # [/example 8]

 .. image:: images/lighting-setups-images/7.jpg
-    :width: 45%
+    :width: 20em

+Some situations may warrant a change in the lighting setup for a specific object already instanced into the scene (such as when moving an object to a new room).
-You can change the light setup any individual object uses at any time.
+The light setup any individual object uses can be changed at any time with :ref:`Simulator.set_object_light_setup`.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py